bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 ### <a id="authenticate-with-dockerhub">Authenticate with docker hub</a>

 If you are retrieving and running images from [docker hub](https://hub.docker.com/) you may encounter issues with rate-limiting.
-Docker provide higher limits when authenticated, the size of the limit based on the type of your account.
+Docker provides higher limits when authenticated, the size of the limit is based on the type of your account.

-Should you wish to authenticate with docker hub when pulling images, you can do so by specifying credentials as environment variables wherever your compute node is running.
+Should you wish to authenticate with Docker Hub when pulling images, you can do so by specifying credentials as environment variables wherever your compute node is running.

 |Environment variable|Description|